evshary/cheat-sheet/Linux/tpm.md

 If your application support PCKS #11, which is the API to communicate with hardware password, then you can use TPM.

-If you want to know more about TPM software, refer to [tpm2-software community](https://tpm2-software.github.io/)
+If you want to know more about TPM software (tpm2-tools), refer to [tpm2-software community](https://tpm2-software.github.io/)

+The tools can has several functions:

+* NV tools: store data in NV
+* Attestation tools: prove software identity
+* Key management tools: manage key
+* Encryption/Decryption tools: encrypt / decrypt
+* Signing tools: sign the data
+* utilities: create random number, hash...

 **NOTE: tpm2-tools is always changin its commands and argument, so the data might be out-dated after few years ago.....**